Please fill out the following questionnaire, so we may better serve you. You may click the

 All these are licensing requirements.

 6. Do you have separate linens for sleeping?
-Do you have separate towels or disposable towels for hand and face
+Do you have separate towels or disposable towels for hand and face washing

 These are to protect your child, and are also licensing requirements.